railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 	:guilabel:`Analytic Accounts` is only available once you have installed the module :mod:`account_analytic_analysis`.
 	It provides various global financial and operational views of a project manager's projects.

-Select an entry and click :guilabel:`Invoice analytic lines` link on the right of the form.
-You can then invoice the selected entry by clicking :guilabel:`Create Invoices`.

 Fixed-price Contracts Invoiced as Services are Worked
 -----------------------------------------------------